Summary of This Review:

 You can also create a language immersion program by living or working in a foreign country.
 Anything short of that is not immersion.
 Sorry, Rosetta Stone.

 Starting With Useless Words and Phrases

-With Rosetta Stone, after you learn a list of vocabulary words, you will go on to phrases that are also not especially useful.
+Next in Rosetta Stone, you will go on to phrases that are also not especially useful.
 For example, in the Rosetta Stone Russian program, there is a picture of a boy lying face down in a park with a soccer ball balancing on his back.

 The sentence you are supposed to learn is: “The boy is under the ball.”
 How many times in your life will you need to say that?
 How about this phrase from the Korean program: “The people have a pen.”

 Rosetta Stone does offer some practical phrases like “What’s your name?”
 The problem is that they aren’t anywhere near the beginning of the program.

 Sadly, many people will quit before they ever reach the practical phrases they should have learned on their very first day.

 If you do try to learn with Rosetta Stone, don’t give up because of the boring list of vocabulary words you will have to start with.